dabit3/lens-protocol-workshop/README.md

 This will allow us to call the GraphQL endpoint using URQL, a GraphQL client.

-Next, we'll create our first query.
+Next, we'll create our first query, [`exploreProfiles`](https://docs.lens.xyz/docs/explore-profiles).
 This query will return profiles recommended to us by the Lens API.

 In `api.js`, add the following code at the bottom of the file: